Oliver Mowat: Family

 Mowat's daughter, Jane Helen Mowat, married Charles Robert Webster Biggar, who wrote a two-volume biography of Mowat in 1905.
 Their son Oliver Mowat Biggar became Canada's first Chief Electoral Officer.
 Sir Oliver Mowat's son Frederick Mowat was the father-in-law of the diabetologist Andrew Almon Fletcher.

-Sir Oliver Mowat was also the great-granduncle of the Canadian author Farley Mowat, the son of Angus Mowat, a famed Canadian librarian who served in the Battle of Vimy Ridge.
+Sir Oliver Mowat was also the great-granduncle of the Canadian author Farley Mowat, the son of Angus Mowat, a Canadian librarian who served in the Battle of Vimy Ridge.